umgbhalla/starred/README.md

 ## JavaScript

+- [shreyashankar/gpt3-sandbox](https://github.com/shreyashankar/gpt3-sandbox) - The goal of this project is to enable users to create cool web demos using the newly released OpenAI GPT-3 API with just a few lines of Python.
 - [learnk8s/xlskubectl](https://github.com/learnk8s/xlskubectl) - xlskubectl — a spreadsheet to control your Kubernetes cluster
 - [raphaelameaume/fragment](https://github.com/raphaelameaume/fragment) - [alpha] A web development environment for creative coding
 - [reisxd/revanced-builder](https://github.com/reisxd/revanced-builder) - A NodeJS ReVanced builder